-- 11. Live poultry or other living birds shall not be brought into areas south of 60°S, and any dressed poultry not consumed shall be removed from those areas. - 1 Except for waters adjacent to the Kerguelen and Crozet Islands - 2 Except for waters adjacent to the Prince Edward Islands - 3 For the purpose of this conservation measure, the definition of plastics in MARPOL Annex V applies. - 4 'Offal' is defined as bait and by-products from the processing of fish and other organisms, including parts or sections of fish or organisms which are by-products of processing.
+- 10. Live poultry or other living birds shall not be brought into areas south of 60°S, and any dressed poultry not consumed shall be removed from those areas. - 1 Except for waters adjacent to the Kerguelen and Crozet Islands - 2 Except for waters adjacent to the Prince Edward Islands

-- 5 'Discards' are defined as whole fish or other organisms returned to the sea dead or with low expectation of survival, as described in the Observer Longline Logbook 'Observed Haul Catch' form instructions. - 6 As described in the Observer Longline Logbook 'Observed Haul Catch' form instructions. - 7 For the purposes of this conservation measure, 'other benthic organisms' refers to benthic organisms as defined in the CCAMLR VME Taxa Classification Guide and other habitat forming taxa, which are not included in the definitions of offal and discards in footnotes 3 and 4 respectively.
+- 3 For the purposes of this conservation measure, 'fishing vessel' means any vessel of any size used for, equipped to be used for or intended for use for the purposes of fishing or fishing-related activities, including support ships, fish-processing vessels, vessels engaged in transhipment and carrier vessels equipped for the transportation of fishery products, except container vessels and excluding Members' marine science research vessels. - 4 For the purposes of this conservation measure, the definition of plastics in MARPOL Annex V applies. - For the purposes of this conservation measure, the definition of garbage in MARPOL Annex V applies.
+'Offal' is defined as bait and by-products from the processing of fish and other organisms, including parts or sections of fish or organisms which are by-products of processing. - 7 'Discards' are defined as whole fish or other organisms returned to the sea dead or with low expectation of survival, as described in the Observer Longline Logbook 'Observed Haul Catch' form instructions. - 8 As described in the Observer Longline Logbook 'Observed Haul Catch' form instructions. - 9 For the purposes of this conservation measure, 'other benthic organisms' refers to benthic organisms as defined in the CCAMLR VME Taxa Classification Guide and other habitat forming taxa, which are not included in the definitions of offal and discards in footnotes 6 and 7 respectively.